 Join our weekly Campfires

-An opportunity to connect with the Fire Starter and Creative Bravery Community and spark off any ideas you have for #FSF2021!
-At each campfire we will continue to develop the festival and help you make the connections you need to create an event for #FSF2021 and continue on your creatively brave journey.
+An opportunity to connect with the Fire Starter and Creative Bravery Community and spark off any ideas that emerge for your throughout the week.

 We welcome anyone who is interested in how we reimagine society and public services; tackle local and global issues, as well as paying attention to how we maintain our ability to survive and thrive in times like these.
 Bring along your burning questions, ideas to ignite, and the things you want to burn to reimagine the world we live in.
 Your insights and diverse perspectives are what we need to fuel interesting conversations and keep the campfire going!